BrunoMazorra/Paper-Summary/README.md

 ### Citation

 - Mazorra, Bruno, Victor Adan, and Vanesa Daza.
 "Do not rug on me: Zero-dimensional Scam Detection." arXiv preprint arXiv:2201.07220 (2022).
+- Mazorra, B., Adan, V., & Daza, V. (2022).
+Do Not Rug on Me: Leveraging Machine Learning Techniques for Automated Scam Detection.
+Mathematics, 10(6), 949.
 ### Background

 - Smart contract: Programs which are deployed on the blockchain public ledger and are executed in transactions and alter the state of the ledger atomically.